- January 23, 2015

 About

-Grey Goo is a single player and multiplayer real-time strategy game with warfare and science fiction themes.
+Grey Goo is a single player and multiplayer open world real-time strategy game with warfare and science fiction themes.
 It was developed by Six Foot and was released on January 23, 2015.
 It received mostly positive reviews from both critics and players.

 - Beautiful graphics and well-produced cutscenes enhance the storytelling experience.